-Almonds are power-packed with many vital nutrients, and if your baby has reached a stage where he relishes solid foods, then you may consider including almonds in your baby’s diet.
-However, you may wonder how you can add this wondrous food to your baby’s diet.
+Almonds (badam) are packed with vital nutrients, and if your baby has reached a stage where he relishes solid foods, then you may consider including almonds in your baby’s diet.
+However, many parents wonder how they can add this wondrous food to their baby’s diet.
 Well, one of the ways of adding this nut into your baby’s diet is in a powdered form.
 Have you heard of giving almond powder to babies and toddlers?
-Moreover, if you need to know more about this powder, we suggest that you take a quick look at the following article and know everything related to almond powder, its various benefits, recipes and more.
+If you need more information about this powder, we suggest that you take a quick look at the following article.
+Here, we will also talk about various benefits of feeding almonds to babies, recipes and more.

-Benefits of Badam Powder for Babies and Toddlers
+Benefits of Almond (Badam) Powder for Babies and Toddlers

 - Almonds are loaded with vitamin E and may help in making your baby’s skin soft and supple.